Blog / Car Insurance

 How are vehicles recalled?

-In Singapore if your vehicle needs to be recalled by the manufacturer the motor dealer or importer is responsible for informing you, as well as informing the LTA.
+In Singapore if your vehicle needs to be recalled by the manufacturer the motor dealer or importer is responsible for informing you, as well as informing the Land Transport Authority (LTA).

 How frequently do recalls happen?

-The bulk of recalls are safety-related, and eight of those 48 recall notices in six months are to do with airbag issues.
+The bulk of recalls are safety-related, and two of those 36 recall notices in six months are to do with airbag issues.

 What’s the biggest vehicle recall?